Vlsir/Hdl21Schematics/readme.md

 Notably each primitive _does not_ dictate what device appears in an ultimate circuit or netlist.
 The `of` string of each `Instance` dictates these choices.
 The primitive solely dictates its two fields: the pictorial symbol and the port list.

-The complete list of elements is defined in [the primitive element library documentation](#the-element-library).
+The complete list of elements is defined in [the circuit element library documentation](#the-element-library).
 The content of the primitive library - particularly the kinds of primitives and their port lists - _is_ part of the schematic schema, and must be adhered to by any schematic importer.

 ### `Wire`